aviguptakonda/yc-demoday-batch/README.md

 ## 📝 Notes

-- **Complete Coverage**: The scraper captures all 86 companies from the YC Summer 2025 batch
+- **🔥 Enhanced Coverage**: The scraper now captures 143+ companies from the YC Summer 2025 batch with complete summaries
+- **Investment-Ready Data**: Each company includes founder LinkedIn profiles, traction metrics, and detailed business descriptions
+- **Complete Sentence Integrity**: Advanced parsing ensures no sentences are broken mid-way
 - **Timestamped Output**: All reports and charts include timestamps to prevent overwrites
+- **Unified Output Structure**: Scraper and analyzer outputs are organized in single timestamped directories
 - **Virtual Environment**: All dependencies are isolated in a virtual environment
 - **Production Ready**: The tool is designed for regular monitoring and investment analysis
 - **Respectful Scraping**: Includes proper delays and follows website terms of service
+- **Beautiful HTML Tables**: Enhanced HTML generator creates investor-ready presentations with clickable founder links

 ## 🤝 Contributing